 The Seasonal Prophets

-Where in the New Testament do we find Jesus or Paul teaching us how to decode spiritual insights or the future from Hebrew year numbers or month names?
-And increasingly, so-called “prophets” seek omens in perfectly natural events, including lunar and solar eclipses, the appearance of a comet, rainbows, and even unusual cloud formations.
+Where in the New Testament do we find Jesus or Paul teaching us how to decode spiritual insights or future events from Hebrew year numbers or month names?
+Moreover, today's popular “prophets” are seeking omens in perfectly natural events, including lunar and solar eclipses, the appearance of a comet, rainbows, and even unusual cloud formations.

 Redrock Canyon - Photo by joel protasio on Unsplash